 The circus costs $14 and it’s a couple of minutes drive out of town.
 You can buy tickets online or from your hotel.
 It is next to a performing arts school and there is an exhibition space immediately to your left which contains artwork by the students.
 The school asks that you not take pictures of the children unless they’re performing.
 There is also a gift shop and small cafe.

-The show is in a circus tent with wooden seating and it starts with a traditional Cambodian dance demonstration by some of the younger students so you get lots of arts for your money!
+The show is in a circus tent with wooden seating.
+It starts with a traditional Cambodian dance demonstration by some of the younger students so you get lots of arts for your money!
 Each performance has a different theme depending on the day and there are 3-4 per week.

 The school also trains musicians in traditional instruments and the amazing thing is that they all swop between them to get more practise in.